Skip to main content

 Year 1

-Coding 1: Introduction to programming
+Coding One: Introduction to Programming (20 credits)

-This unit will introduce you to programming basics using contemporary programming languages and constructs that form part of professional practice in computing.
+This unit will introduce you to programming basics using modern programming languages and constructs that form part of professional practice in computing.
 You will learn fundamentals including variables, conditionals, loops, functions, simple object orientation and interaction approaches, applying mathematical principals throughout.

-Human Factors: Introducing inclusive HCI
+Human Factors: Introducing Inclusive HCI (Human Computer Interaction) (20 credits)

 This unit will introduce you to human computer interaction fundamentals including key theories and approaches for understanding accessible computing systems.
 You will learn accessible and inclusive approaches to computing through HCI case studies and practices.

-Coding 2: Further programming and Information Architecture
+Coding Two: Further Programming and Information Architecture (20 credits)

 This unit will further expand your knowledge, skills and competencies in programming.
 You will learn how computing hardware interprets instructions, and how these instructions flow through computing systems.
 You will explore binary and hexadecimal representations of numbers, and how operations are understood in binary form.

-Ethics and Information Security
+Ethics and Information Security (20 credits)

 This unit will introduce cybersecurity essentials through the lens of ethical and legal requirements in relation to data collection, data storage, data access, data sharing and data processing.
 You will examine current information security processes, which are enforced and regulated by legal and human rights legislation.

-Computing project: Data and Databases
+Computing Project: Data and Databases (20 credits)

 This project will build on your knowledge and skills in web programming.
-It will also provide an introduction to data structures for storing, querying, accessing and interrogating data.
-You will explore SQL and schemaless noSQL approaches to data management and storage, moving towards full stack competencies using Python and JavaScript.
+It will also introduce data structures for storing, querying, accessing and interrogating data.
+You will explore SQL and schemaless NoSQL approaches to data management and storage, moving towards full stack competencies using Python and JavaScript.

 Year 2

-Coding 3: Algorithms and Complexity
+Coding Three: Algorithms and Complexity (20 credits)

 You will be introduced to a range of standard algorithms using programming languages including Python and C. Using common algorithms, you will create and analyse computational models, learning how to determine which ones might be best suited to certain kinds of problems.

-Human Factors: Interfaces and Interaction
+Human Factors: Interfaces and Interaction (20 credits)

 This unit will help you understand how to design interactive applications, applying user-centred design cycles with related tools and techniques.
 You will analyse and evaluate user interfaces considering use and stakeholder needs, universal access, inclusiveness, assistive technologies, and culture-sensitive design.

-Computing project: Software Engineering 1
+Computing project: Software Engineering One (20 credits)

-Coding 4: Computer Graphics and Signal Processing
+Coding Four: Computer Graphics and Signal Processing (20 credits)

 On this unit, you will learn how sensory information is represented in computers and how images, sounds and related media forms can be stored and analysed in 1, 2 and 3 dimensions.
 You will also be taught how 3D objects can be represented in 2D, and how to programme contemporary graphics pipelines from scratch.

-Computational Entrepreneurship
+Computational Entrepreneurship (20 credits)

-Computing project: Software Engineering 2
+Computing project: Software Engineering Two (20 credits)

 Year 3

-Coding Five: AI and Intelligent Systems
+Coding Five: AI and Intelligent Systems (20 credits)

-Security, Privacy and Trusted Systems
+Security, Privacy and Trusted Systems (20 credits)

-Computing project: Product Development
+Computing Project: Product Development (20 credits)

-Ethics of Computing
+Ethics of Computing (20 credits)

 In this unit, you will be asked to consider and reflect on critical approaches to technology development, including legal, regulatory and research-led ethics.
 You will be encouraged to apply these techniques to your own final year projects, exploring how you have applied your knowledge of computing ethics in your own work.

-Computing project: Final Project
+Computing Project: Final Project (40 credits)

-Your final project incorporates a range of methods and approaches drawn from competencies acquired throughout the course.
+Your final project incorporates a range of methods and approaches drawn from skills acquired throughout the course.
 This includes HCI methods, software engineering, signal processing, interaction, machine learning and AI, security and trust, and other essential topics in the discipline.

-Diploma in Professional Studies (Optional year)
+Diploma in Professional Studies (optional year)

 Learning and teaching methods